quadrismegistus/llp/README.md

-# lit
+# Literary Language Processing (LLP)

-A corpus manager for text analysis, in Python
+Corpora, models, and tools for the digital humanities.
+Written in Python.